-September wingshooters can count on one thing in years like this: The probability for a good dove or teal hunt goes sky-high if you’ve got consistent water in your flight path.
+September wingshooters can count on one thing in years like this: The probability for a good dove or teal hunt goes sky-high if you’ve got consistent water and food sources in your flight path.

 Texas boasts fall dove populations in excess of 40 million birds and its roughly 300,000 dove hunters harvest about 6 million birds annually (5 million mourning doves and a million whitewings) or nearly 30 percent of all doves taken in the United States.
 Dove hunting also contributes more than $300 million to the state economy.

 Texas dove hunting already is tops in the nation, but thanks to added days, it’s only going to get better for wingshooters who pursue mourning doves and whitewings.

 Shaun Oldenburger, TPWD’s dove program leader, noted that white-winged doves are continuing to expand and increase in abundance and the mourning dove population has been increasing after lingering drought in recent years.
 Like last year when heavy rainfall in late spring and early summer was detrimental to nesting, there should have been plenty of time for renesting efforts.

 In addition to added days this year, dove hunters in recent seasons also received increased possession limits and expanded opportunities in some of the best habitat in the state.
 The U.S. Fish & Wildlife Service approved an expanded special whitewing area in South Texas from San Antonio to Corpus Christi, effectively doubling its size from previous dove frameworks.
 Under the most recent rules adopted by the Service, the possession limit for migratory game birds is three times the daily bag, which allows hunters to take part in a full weekend hunt from Friday through Sunday and still return home legally with a full complement of limits from each day.